zumasys/docs/site/jbase/tape/t-erase/README.md

 where **channel** is the specific channel attachment (0-9).

-## Note:
+## Note

-> T-ERASE should only be used with streaming cartridge tapes or other tape devices capable of erasing the device.
-The command will fail if the media has not been made write enabled.
+> **T-ERASE** should only be used with streaming cartridge tapes or other tape devices capable of erasing the device.
+> The command will fail if the media has not been made write enabled.

 An example of use is as: